 The Rules Committee may report a special rule that waives the 72-hour availability requirement for bills, resolutions, or conference reports.
 A rule only waiving the availability requirement can be presented and called up on the same day.
 Special rules, however, often set the terms for considering a measure as well.
 A special rule for the consideration of a measure might waive the 72-hour availability requirement but also structure the amending process.
-Such a rule would be required to lie over for one legislative day (unless this requirement was waived by a two-thirds
+Such a rule would be required to lie over for one legislative day (unless this requirement was waived by a two-thirds vote).
+Similarly, a rule for the consideration of a conference report often waives points of order against the conference report and against its consideration.
+Under current House rules, that special rule is also required to lie over for one legislative day unless the requirement is waived by a two-thirds vote.
+In short, special rules only waiving the 72-hour availability requirement are not required to lie over for one legislative day.

-&lt;sup>10 For more information on suspension of the rules, see CRS Report 98-314, Suspension of the Rules in the House: Principal Features, by Elizabeth Rybicki.
+10 For more information on suspension of the rules, see CRS Report 98-314, Suspension of the Rules in the House: Principal Features, by Elizabeth Rybicki.